lifinance/sdk/examples/node/README.md

 These scripts need to be provided access to an actual wallet and will make real transactions on chains.

-To run these examples you will need a private key for your wallet and enough funds for the tokens and chains that these script use.
+To run these examples you will need a private key for your wallet and enough funds for the tokens and chains that these scripts use.

-Take look at the scrips in the `./examples` folder
+Take a look at the scripts in the `./examples` folder.

 ## Setting up the scripts to use your wallet